Editorial Review

 Recovery Protocols

-BPC-157 research protocols use 200–500 mcg administered subcutaneously once or twice daily, with injections near the site of injury for localized effects.
-TB-500 is typically dosed at 2–2.5 mg twice weekly during the initial loading phase (4–6 weeks) followed by 2–2.5 mg once weekly for maintenance.
-Both compounds can be used concurrently for comprehensive recovery support.
+BPC-157 research protocols use 200–500 mcg given subcutaneously once or twice daily.
+Injections near the injury site help with localized effects.
+TB-500 is typically dosed at 2–2.5 mg twice weekly during the loading phase (4–6 weeks).
+This is followed by 2–2.5 mg once weekly for maintenance.
+Both compounds can be used together for complete recovery support.

 Body Composition Protocols

-AOD-9604 is studied at 300–600 mcg daily, administered subcutaneously on an empty stomach (fasting enhances absorption and avoids insulin interference with lipolytic activity).
+AOD-9604 is studied at 300–600 mcg daily, given subcutaneously on an empty stomach.
+Fasting boosts absorption and avoids insulin interference with fat-burning activity.
 Tesamorelin clinical trials used 2 mg daily subcutaneous injection.
 Both compounds are typically run for 12–26 weeks in published protocols.

 Reconstitution with bacteriostatic water is standard for all injectable peptides.
 Use our peptide calculator for precise dilution volumes based on the vial concentration.
-Proper storage at 2–8°C post-reconstitution maintains peptide stability for 4–6 weeks.
+Proper storage at 2–8°C after reconstitution maintains peptide stability for 4–6 weeks.

 Important Disclaimer